leo0-07/dStorage/README.md

 [contact/contato:](mailto:feraleomg@gmail.com)

-I have some time studding various tecnologic related sciences and aspects.
+I have some time studying various tecnologic related sciences and aspects.

 During a long time i teach use, administration and development with varios UNIX Like operating systems.